internaloha/documentation/docs/developers/scrapers/running.md

 $ npm run scrapers [dev|production] [open|closed]
 ```

-For normal site management, the preferred command is `npm run scrapers production closed`.
+For normal site management, the preferred command is `npm run scrapers unattended`.

 As before, specify `dev` vs. `production` to indicate the amount of logging output, and `open` vs. `closed` to indicate if you wish a browser window to open.